National Social Democratic Front

 The National Social Democratic Front (Mặt trận Quốc gia Dân chủ Xã hội), later named the Social Democratic Alliance (Liên minh Dân chủ Xã hội), was a South Vietnamese political party which was effectively a federation of different groups, united by their anti-communist stance.
 Its chairman was Lt.
-Gen. Nguyễn Văn Thiệu, leader of South Vietnam in 1965–1975.
+Gen. Nguyễn Văn Thiệu, leader of South Vietnam from 1965–1975.

 History

 Democratic Progressive Party

-The party was founded as the Democratic Progressive Party (Đảng Dân-chủ Tiến-bộ) or symply Democratic Party (Đảng Dân-Chủ) by Nguyễn Văn Thiệu in 1967.
-It was not linked with its North Vietnam namesake, aligned with Viet Minh and Communists.
+The party was founded as the Democratic Progressive Party (Đảng Dân-chủ Tiến-bộ) or simply Democratic Party (Đảng Dân-Chủ) by Nguyễn Văn Thiệu in 1967.
+It was not linked with its North Vietnam namesake, aligned with the Viet Minh and Communists.

-The Democratic Party, expressing farmers, workers and small traders, participated to presidential election of 1967, supporting President Nguyễn Văn Thiệu and his military rule.
-The party also adopted the flag of the National Revolutionary Movement and the Vanguard Youth, a youth organization that participated to August Revolution in 1945 against French colonial rule.
+The Democratic Party, purportedly representing farmers, workers and small traders, participated in the presidential election of 1967, supporting President Nguyễn Văn Thiệu and his military rule.
+The party also adopted the flag of the National Revolutionary Movement and the Vanguard Youth, a youth organization that participated in August Revolution in 1945 against French colonial rule.

 National Social Democratic Front

 As the Vietnam War flared up, the Democratic Party tried to build a coalition with other anti-communist parties.
-In 1969, the Democrats finally dissolved themselves into a new subject, the National Social Democratic Front.
-The party became quickly a federation of several organizations and parties, such as: persecuted Roman Catholics who fled from North Vietnam; the Vietnam Republic Veterans Association, who sympathized with military rule; the Vietnamese Kuomintang, ideologically opposed to communists like its Chinese counterpart; the Democratic Socialist Party, who rejected communists' atheism for Buddhist socialism; the Nationalist Party of Greater Vietnam (along with its militant's branch, the National Radical Movement), that desired to reunify Vietnam but not under communists; the Personalist Revolutionary Party, the heir of Can Lao Party and the Peasants' and Workers' Party, supporting rural interests and opposite to Viet Cong's guerrilla.
+In May 1969, the Democrats finally dissolved and formed a new party, the National Social Democratic Front.
+The party quickly became a federation of several organizations and parties, such as persecuted Roman Catholics who fled from North Vietnam; the Vietnam Republic Veterans Association, who sympathized with military rule; the Vietnamese Kuomintang, ideologically opposed to communism like its Chinese counterpart; the Democratic Socialist Party, who rejected communists' atheism for Buddhist socialism; the Nationalist Party of Greater Vietnam (along with its militant's branch, the National Radical Movement), that desired to reunify Vietnam but not under communists; the Personalist Revolutionary Party, the heir of Can Lao Party; and the Peasants' and Workers' Party, supporting rural interests and opposed to the Viet Cong's guerrilla.